Medical Student Performance Evaluation

 Following are the student's evaluations from the three components that make up the Clinical Reasoning in Medicine Clerkship:

 - Internal Medicine: (12 weeks) Grade - HONORS.
 "Student performed at an outstanding level on this 12 week Internal Medicine Clerkship.
-He/she was described uniformly as an excellent student with a solid knowledge base and clinical skill.
+They were described uniformly as an excellent student with a solid knowledge base and clinical skill.
 He demonstrated enthusiasm and always went out of his way to work hard and learn as much as possible on the rotations.
-His/her outpatient preceptor thought he was one of the best students he had ever taught.
+Their outpatient preceptor thought he was one of the best students he had ever taught.
 Student also proved his knowledge base was excellent by achieving an 80th percentile score on the difficult standardized IM exam."

 - Family Medicine: (6 weeks) Grade - HONORS.
 "Excellent MS3."
 "Very warm and kind-hearted.
 Team oriented."
 "Student is the strongest medical student that I have worked with this year.
-I felt his/her knowledge, clinical skill, motivation, and attitude were all superior.
-He/she will make an outstanding physician." "great student."
+I felt their knowledge, clinical skill, motivation, and attitude were all superior.
+They will make an outstanding physician." "great student."
 "Student is an exceptional student.
-His/her knowledge base and clinical reasoning skills are well beyond the level of his peers.
-He/she is a motivated, enthusiastic, active learner who has taken the steps to be well prepared for residency.
-He/she will be a true asset to any residency program.
+Their knowledge base and clinical reasoning skills are well beyond the level of his peers.
+They are a motivated, enthusiastic, active learner who has taken the steps to be well prepared for residency.
+They will be a true asset to any residency program.
 A role model."
 Enthusiastic and a great medical student."

 - Pediatric Medicine: (6 weeks) Grade - HONORS.
 "Student is intelligent, motivated, empathetic, and knowledgeable.
-He/she will do great in any specialty."
+They will do great in any specialty."

 Psychiatry (6 weeks) Grade - HONORS.
 "Student is an excellent and growing professional who is a pleasure to supervise.
-He/she is courteous, gentle, and trust generating which contributes to effective working alliances with his patients.
-He/she is also thorough and systematic in his/her data gathering.
-He/she is comprehensive in his diagnostic formulations and treatment planning.
+They are courteous, gentle, and trust generating which contributes to effective working alliances with his patients.
+They are also thorough and systematic in their data gathering.
+They are comprehensive in his diagnostic formulations and treatment planning.
 Student is a pleasure to work with.
-He/she performed with the skill and confidence of a resident.
-He/she made meaningful contributions to the treatment of his/her patients.
-He/she was well-liked by his patients and staff.
+They performed with the skill and confidence of a resident.
+They made meaningful contributions to the treatment of their patients.
+They were well-liked by his patients and staff.
 Student was a true team-player who consistently showed an exceptional work ethic.
-He/she is quick to smile, has a good sense of humor and a positive attitude.
+They are quick to smile, has a good sense of humor and a positive attitude.
 Overall, Student was one of the most outstanding third year students I have ever had the pleasure of working with.
-He/she will be an asset to whatever specialty and residency program that is fortunate enough to recruit him/her."
+They will be an asset to whatever specialty and residency program that is fortunate enough to recruit them."

 OB/GYN: (6 weeks) Grade - HONORS.
 "Student has a good basic knowledge of obstetrics.
 He was able to formulate basic assessments and treatment plans.
 He took good H & P, notes.
 He documented salient issues in charting and handled himself well in the delivery room and was able to close fascia well for a student.
 Student handled himself well during both c-sections and vaginal deliveries.
 Student communicated well and got along well with all team members.
 He has an excellent sense of humor and was always willing to do what was asked of him.
 He has good self confidence, yet humble.
 He was very professional and respectful, understands limitations and strives to improve.
 Student was focused and quick learner.
 He was receptive to feedback and always anxious to learn something new.
 He showed interest in learning and participating in patient care.
 Student was very conscientious and always punctual.
 He was a pleasure to work with and has an excellent attitude.
 He was always upbeat, confident, motivated, and has great interpersonal skills and definitely a pleasure to teach and mentor."